Burn Ban - Level 1

 Posted on:

 Wallace Falls is completely closed due to unsafe conditions caused by storm damage.
 If you were planning to come for the day, please visit one of our other parks.
-If you had reservations at this park you will receive an email with information about your refund.
+Current cabin reservations are being honored, however, the cabins are closed to new reservations through the end of December.

 Wallace Falls State Park wooden entrance sign with the state park shield and the world "welcome" on it.
 In the background there are lush green trees and in front of the sign are ferns and other green plants.